msnyman1991/itsybitsyurl/README.md

 ## Quick start

-Several quick start options are available:

 - Clone the repo: `git clone https://github.com/msnyman1991/itsybitsyurl.git`
 - Run the application with Flask.
 Vist the <a href="https://flask.palletsprojects.com/en/2.0.x/cli/">Flask documentation</a> page for instructions.

-Read the Bitly <a href="https://dev.bitly.com/">documentation</a> page for setup of Authentication for the Bilty API.
+Read the Bitly <a href="https://dev.bitly.com/">documentation</a> page for setup of authentication for the Bilty API.

 ## Status
 Look at coverting the application away from using Bitly and creating self custom made shortened URLs.